Guidelines for Design and Installation of Plaques

 Policy Number: 406B

-Last Date Revised: 8/25/14
+Last Date Revised: 2/22/19

+group or organization.
 The following guidelines and procedures have been developed

-to ensure a coordinated and cohesive approach to the placement of donor plaques in University buildings and
+to ensure a coordinated and cohesive approach to the placement of (memorial objects)

-all plaques to be displayed in public areas of the University.
+apply to the design and installation of all plaques to be displayed in public areas

 1. Recognition of distinguished members of the University community whose outstanding service warrants remembrance.